magnussimonsen/slides/slidesLib/README.md

 A clean and simple slides template for Typst with built-in pause animations.

+**Designed for Education**: This template is specifically designed for use in secondary education (high school and similar levels).
+It is intentionally kept simple and focused, providing just the essential features needed for effective classroom presentations.

 ## Features

 - ✨ **Simple & Clean Design** - Minimal, professional look